 It is a given that Google will release algorithm updates several times a year but the initial uncertainty of who will be affected most causes the greatest concern.
-Several man-hours are invested in building your page’s ranking to the coveted first page, or even the first spot and now an update comes along to ruin all of your hard work – or has it?
+Several man-hours are invested in building your page’s ranking to the coveted first page, or even the first spot, and now an update comes along to ruin all of your hard work – or has it?
 Below I will detail the impact of this new algorithm and how to better protect your page from ranking exile.

-The facts are as follows: On August 1st, 2018 Google announced they had released a Board Core Algorithm update the week before (a very big deal in search world).
+The facts are as follows: On August 1st, 2018 Google announced they had released a Board Core Algorithm update the week before (a very big deal in the search world).
 In true Google fashion, there was not a lot of information about what had changed, other than referring back to the release of the last update in March of this year.
 During this update, Google also offered up some positivity by stating, “It’s those changes to our system are benefiting pages that were previously under-rewarded.”

 Many experts across multiple verticals started to see fluctuation in their traffic and rankings.
 Some reporting drastic shifts in both positive and negative rankings.
-These changes mostly impacted the Health and Wellness industry, especially those sites specializing in diet.
+These changes mostly impacted the Health and Wellness industry, especially those sites specializing in the diet.
 Most of the sites that were greatly affected are YMYL (Your Money or Your Life) sites.
-Google defines these type of sites as the following, “There are some pages for which Page Quality (PQ) is particularly important.
+Google defines these types of sites like the following, “There are some pages for which Page Quality (PQ) is particularly important.
 We call these pages Your Money or Your Life (YMYL) pages.
 They are pages that can have an impact on your current or future well-being (physical, financial, safety, etc.).
 YMYL pages should come from reputable websites, and the content should be created with a high level of expertise and authority.”

 To put it into laymen’s terms, if you are giving advice or selling something that can affect other peoples’ lives, then Google is going to make sure you are an expert in your field, and your page is grounded in fact.